GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 In a non-bare repository, the history is stored in the `.git` folder at the top level of your repository (I encourage you to poke around in it by running `tree .git`[^repository-layout] - go ahead, I'll wait).
 The most important piece to understand here is that the history doesn't just store metadata (e.g. "User U added this many lines to File F at Time T as part of Commit C"), it also stores data (e.g. "User U added *these exact lines* to File F").

 The key idea of a bare repository is that you don't actually need to have the snapshot.
 Git keeps the snapshot around because it's convenient for humans and other non-Git processes that want to interact with your code[^non-git-processes], but the snapshot is just duplicating state that's already in the history.
-This is why you can delete all of the files in your snapshot and then restore them with `git checkout -- .`: the data is still in the history even if you delete the snapshot.
+This is why you can delete all of the files in your snapshot and then restore them with `git reset --hard`: the data is still in the history even if you delete the snapshot.

 A **bare repository** is a Git repository that does not have a snapshot.
 It just stores the history.
 It also happens to store the history in a slightly different way[^different-storage], but that's not nearly as important.